Skip to main content

 • International Standards on Auditing

-ONECCA-Mali indicates that in the jurisdiction the regional requirement is in force and that ISA are effective as issued by the IAASB.
-ONECCA-Mali also indicates that auditors must adhere to a national audit guide published by the Comptroller General and the Ministry of Finance.
-The local guide is based on ISA.
+As a member of OHADA, this regulatory framework applies directly within Mali and requires that statutory audits be conducted in accordance with ISA in effect at the time of the assessment.
+ONECCA-Mali confirms that the regional requirement is in force and that ISA issued by the IAASB are applicable in the jurisdiction.
+The institute also indicates that auditors must adhere to a national audit guide issued by the Office of the Comptroller General and the Ministry of Finance, which is based on ISA.
+Accordingly, the adoption status of ISA in Mali is assessed as Adopted.

 Current Status: Adopted